dilettant/thepublicoffice/_posts/2012-09-01-special-issue-fix.md

 ### Paris trip
 * PO presentation: who does it?
 Who says what?
 * Logistics and budget: Alice & Virginie
-* Suggestions for SI@POMA: We invite you to come and to be part of the PO, as users.
-It is what each specific partner finds interesting in the project and their understaning of it that is the starting point focus for dialogue.
-Sharing is a way of publishing discourse, PO is clearly setting a discourse, how is it producing this discourse.
+* Suggestions for SI@POMA:
+	* We invite you to come and to be part of the PO, as users.
+	* It is what each specific partner finds interesting in the project and their understaning of it that is the starting point focus for dialogue.
+    * Sharing is a way of publishing discourse, Public space publishes discourse - PO is clearly setting a discourse, how is it producing this discourse.
 What is this discourse, How do you interpret it.

 ### Program for the week